These Candy Apples are a yummy fall treat! Unlike caramel apples, Candy Apples have a delicious candy crunch when you bite into them.

 How to Store Candy Apples

 The hard candy coating on the outside of the Candy Apples will last a long time, but the apple itself will not because air gets into the apple when the wooden stick is inserted.
 If you are not serving and eating your candy apples right away, they can be stored in airtight container in the refrigerator for up to three days.
 They can also be stored in the refrigerator wrapped and tied in cellophane, or in a decorative cellophane bag.

 Use apples to make the best desserts and treats all year round.
 Here are a few more of our favorites.

 - Disneyland’s Apple Pie Caramel Apples – Apple Pie Caramel Apples from Disneyland are a must when going to Disneyland!
 You can find them on Main Street.
 Can’t make it to Disneyland?
 Bring the magic to your kitchen with this easy recipe!

 - Starbucks Caramel Apple Spice Cider – Starbucks Caramel Apple Spice Cider Copycat is my Fall drink of choice!
-This delicious warm apple cider drink is THE actual recipe used at Starbucks.

 - Apple Fries with Caramel Cream Dip – Apple Fries with Caramel Cream Dip are the perfect warm dessert for a crisp Autumn evening.
 It made our house smell like apple pie.

 - Apple Dumplings – Apple Dumplings are like individual apple pies and they are very easy to make.
 Best when hot out of the oven with a big scoop of vanilla ice cream!

 - Traditional Apple Crisp – A no-frills, easy, traditional apple crisp recipe that can’t be beat.
 Just like the apple crisp the lunch lady used to make back in the good ol’ days (but better)!